When every pair is too large

 If you want to go really thin, favor metal frames, which come the thinnest.
 Or, go for thin plastic frames (which will still be thicker than the thinnest metal frames).

-Semi-rimless frames are less obtrusive
+Semi-Rimless frames are less obtrusive

 Also known as half-rim, this style has no material on the lower half of the frame, leaving the lenses exposed.
-Less rim means less material to swallow up your small face.

 Choosing your color